khusika/FeelIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

 Translations strings are used for common default values used in the theme.
 Translations are available in [some languages](#language-compatibility), but you may use another language or want to override default values.

-To override these values, create a new file in your local i18n folder `i18n/<languageCode>.toml` and inspire yourself from `themes/LoveIt/i18n/en.toml`.
+To override these values, create a new file in your local i18n folder `i18n/<languageCode>.toml` and inspire yourself from `themes/FeelIt/i18n/en.toml`.

-By the way, as these translations could be used by other people, please take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/LoveIt/pulls) to the theme!
+By the way, as these translations could be used by other people, please take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/khusika/FeelIt/pulls) to the theme!

 ## 5 Search

 {{< version 0.2.0 >}}

-Based on [Lunr.js](https://lunrjs.com/) or [algolia](https://www.algolia.com/), searching is supported in **LoveIt** theme.
+Based on [Lunr.js](https://lunrjs.com/) or [algolia](https://www.algolia.com/), searching is supported in **FeelIt** theme.

 ### 5.1 Output Configuration